 Write to us

-If you would like either of the reports outlined above, please write to the Environmental Quality team (enclosing a cheque made payable to the Royal Borough of Kensington and Chelsea for either £121.50 or £79.50) at Council Offices, 37 Pembroke Road, London W8 6PW.
+If you would like either of the reports outlined above, please write to the Pollution Regulatory Team (enclosing a cheque made payable to the Royal Borough of Kensington and Chelsea for either £121.50 or £79.50) at Council Offices, 37 Pembroke Road, London W8 6PW.
 Alternatively, you can pay for the search over the telephone by calling us on: 020 7361 3002.

 Please note that a separate application must be made for each property.
 A scaled increase is applied to these charges for large sites or adjacent properties.
 It will take approximately ten working days to process your request.
 If it should take longer, we will let you know.